 |Total Carbohydrate 96g||35%|

 |Dietary Fiber 22g||79%|

 |Vitamin C 429mg||2,146%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 All of the elements of a great-tasting cocktail are inside the apricot pie cocktail.
 It's very similar to Bacardi Rum's famous naked lady cocktail, but the proportions are just a little different and it's not as sweet.
 Many people choose to eliminate or reduce that drink's grenadine anyway and the apricot pie takes care of that for you.

 This cocktail pairs white rum with the sweetness of apricot brandy and grenadine.
 The taste finds balance with the help of sweet vermouth and lemon juice.
 To finish it off, a lemon twist adds an elegant touch that makes it stand out.
 It's a delicious cocktail that will turn heads and is a great choice for a small dinner party.

 Gather the ingredients.

-Pour all of the ingredients into a cocktail shaker filled with ice
+Pour all of the ingredients into a cocktail shaker, and fill with ice

 Shake until the outside of the shaker gets very cold.